- Bluebell Inn

 81 Buccleuch Street

 This former Methodist Church, sensitively converted by Wetherspoon in 2001, has a relaxed atmosphere and is a popular meeting place in the town centre.
-It is the Local CAMRA Dumfries & Stewartry Branch Cider Pub of the Year 2019.
+It was the Local CAMRA Dumfries and Stewartry Branch Cider Pub of the Year 2019.
 There is a pleasant outside seating area to the rear.
 The pub stands near the site where Robert the Bruce killed John Comyn in 1306 in an incident linked to Scotland’s fight for independence.
-The food menu offers a range of good-value meals served all day, every day.
-Alcohol is served from 11am.Four changing beers are available.
+The food menu offers a range of good value meals served all day, every day.
+Alcohol is served from 10am.Three changing beers are available.

 - Swan Hotel

 A pleasant walk along the River Nith from the centre of Dumfries will bring you to the Swan which is beside the quay in Kingholm Quay.
 A busy, food orientated family friendly pub which is renowned for its good honest pub food, served in a welcoming atmosphere.
 The pubs renovation is a bright and modern look with a large dog friendly beer garden and play area for children.
 Drinkers are welcomed and an area within the pub is set aside for this purpose.
 One real ale is on offer in this pub and is usually from Sulwath.
 There are two log burning stoves